-Please call the hotel directly to reserve your sleeping accommodations.
+Please click here or call the hotel directly to reserve your sleeping accommodations.
 You will need to identify yourself as a Cambridge Healthtech

 Institute conference attendee to receive the discounted room rate with the host hotel.
 Reservations made after the cut-off date or after the group room block has been filled (whichever comes first) will be accepted on a space-and-rate-availability

 basis.
 Rooms are limited, so please book early.

 Why Stay at the Seaport Hotel and World Trade Center?

 - Located in the popular Seaport District, adjacent to downtown and all of central Boston

 - Just 10 minutes from Logan International Airport by tunnel or water